rd4com/mojo-learning/tutorials/traits.md

 Can we sort of group them?

-Yes, it is partially why traits are usefull.
+Yes, it is partially why traits are useful.

 A trait is like a checklist, it allows mojo to verify if a type comply with a list of things.